timroes/www.timroes.de/content/posts/elasticsearch-queries.md

 * `number:[23 TO *]` - will find all documents where number is greater or equal to 23

 As you see square brackets always include the actual number, whereas curly braces will exclude the specified number from the search.
-An asterisk can be used to define on end of the range as open.
-You can of course also use open ends for the lower boundary of a range and excluding/including braces in whatever combination you like.
+You can use asertisk and excluding curly braces of course also for the lower boundary of the range.

 If your ranges have one open end (asterisk) there is a shorthand syntax to write *greater/lesser than* queries: